Last updated on December 28th, 2020

 I added Island Peak to my Everest Base Camp itinerary (and I HIGHLY recommend you do the same).
-It’s 4 extra days of trekking after you’ve reached Everest Base Camp, and it was one of the best, and most thrilling experiences of my life!
-You can read about it here!
+It’s 4 extra days of trekking after you’ve reached Everest Base Camp, and it was one of the best and most thrilling experiences of my life!

 Tip: After returning from your acclimatization hike pop into Cafe Himalaya Bakery to watch their daily Everest movie.